triton-inference-server/server/docs/perf_analyzer.rst

 In case of sequence models, multiple data streams can be specified in the JSON file.
-Each sequence will get a data stream of its own and the client will ensure the data from each stream is played back to the same correlation id.
+Each sequence will get a data stream of its own and the analyzer will ensure the data from each stream is played back to the same correlation id.
 The below example highlights how to specify data for multiple streams for a sequence model with a single input named INPUT, shape [1] and data type STRING: ::